Working to reduce conflict and support coexistence

 Want to support this important project?
 Please make a donation today!

 Between gas, supplies and pay for a skilled employee, a thorough range rider can cost ranchers as much as $20,000 per grazing season.
-But livestock producers who enter into our program can receive up to $9,000 in funding from Conservation Northwest and another $10,000 in matching grants from the Washington Department of Fish and Wildlife (WDFW), enough to nearly or completely cover their seasonal range riding expenses.
+But livestock producers who enter into our program can receive up to $10,000 in funding from Conservation Northwest, as well as matching grants from the Washington Department of Fish and Wildlife through a separate state program, enough to nearly or completely cover their seasonal range riding expenses.
 State contributions come in part from a legislature-approved program that uses vanity license plate sales to fund the implementation of predator conflict avoidance efforts.

 Patrolling on horseback, ATV and even mountain bike, these modern cowboys and cowgirls worked from spring turn-out until the cows came home in the fall, covering thousands of miles over the course of the season to provide a significant human presences and make sure the cattle stay calm, healthy and kept away from wolves, the location of whom is often provided confidentially by WDFW through collar data.